folio-org/mod-inventory-update/README.md

 ## Purpose

-Mod-inventory-update is an Okapi service that can be put in front of mod-inventory-storage (Inventory Storage) for populating the storage with Instances, holdings and items according to one of multiple different update schemes.
+Mod-inventory-update (MIU) is an Okapi service that can be put in front of mod-inventory-storage (Inventory Storage) for populating the storage with Instances, holdings and items according to one of multiple different update schemes.

 ## API

-Inventory Update so far supports two different update schemes implemented by two different end-points, which both accept PUT requests with a payload of an [Inventory Record Set JSON body](ramls/inventory-record-set.json) , `inventor-upsert-hrid` and `shared-inventory-upsert-matchkey`.
+MIU so far supports two different update schemes implemented by two different end-points, which both accept PUT requests with a payload of an [Inventory Record Set JSON body](ramls/inventory-record-set.json) , `inventor-upsert-hrid` and `shared-inventory-upsert-matchkey`.
 An inventory record set is a set of records including an Inventory Instance, and an array of holdings records with embedded